The UCI Mission and Staff

 Meet Our Staff

-Tony MacDonald is the director of the Urban Coast Institute (UCI) at Monmouth University and was previously the Executive Director of the Coastal States Organization (CSO) from 1998-2005.
-CSO, based in Washington, DC, represents the interests of the Governors of the United States’ 35 coastal states and territories on coastal and ocean policy matters.
+Tony MacDonald is the director of the Monmouth University Urban Coast Institute (UCI).
+He was previously the executive director of the Coastal States Organization (CSO) from 1998-2005.
+CSO, based in Washington, DC, represents the interests of the governors of the nation’s 35 coastal states and territories on coastal and ocean policy matters.

 Doris Meyer is the UCI’s administrative assistant.
 She received a degree in communications from the University of Maryland and her MAT from Monmouth University.
 Doris taught technology in the Oceanport School District before joining Monmouth University to work in higher education.
 She grew up on the Shrewsbury River and it was there she found her love of the sea.
 Doris learned to sail at 8, began competing at 10 and is still passionate about boating.
 She is an active member of the Shrewsbury Sailing & Yacht Club, where she volunteers for the Junior Sailing Program.

 Jim Nickels is the Marine Scientist for the Urban Coast Institute.
 Jim obtained his M.S. in Environmental Studies from Montclair State University and has 25 years of academic and professional experience in designing, implementing, and directing a variety of marine and inland water field research and sampling programs.
 He has managed and operated research vessels, scientific crews, and associated equipment.
 His expertise includes survey work in fisheries, plankton, benthic organisms, sediment, water quality, mitigation, and geophysics.
 He has an extensive background in Geographic Information Systems (GIS), use and integration of Global Positioning System (GPS), and real-time mapping and data logging.
 He has held the position of Vice President at Aqua Survey Inc., and as Director of Marine Operations at the New Jersey Marine Sciences Consortium.